hytechclub/web-101/Week01/README.md

 ### Presentation
 After students have warmed up with the icebreaker, it's time for the presentation portion of the [PowerPoint](Welcome.pptx).
 These slides contain a brief introduction to HTML and CSS, and there are talking points in the slide notes.

-### Replit Setup
+### Glitch Setup
-Students should follow the [Replit setup instructions](ReplitSetup.md) to create a Replit account, and fork the starter project for this week.
+Students should follow the [Glitch setup instructions](https://hylandtechclub.com/GlitchSetup) to create a Glitch account.
+They will also need to open up the starter code

 ### Code-Along
 The next few slides introduce the [code-along activity](CodeAlong.md).
 Have students open the starter project opened from the [lesson homepage](StudentDesc.md).
 Make sure they can see the site and edit the code.
 From there, follow the [code-along instructions](CodeAlong.md) to show the students how to build their own websites!